Groundhogg CRM $20/month - $80/month

 I’m sure Groundhogg continued to work well elsewhere.
 If they have a massive failure after that update, it would be all over the support group.
 Yet the result is that Groundhogg no longer works for me.

-There’s been no effort by Support to follow up as I write this several days after our last contact.
+There’s been no effort by Support to follow up as I write several days after our last contact.

 Quite simply, my business does not appear to be significant to Groundhogg.

 I Think Groundhogg Management Has an Integrity Crisis

 Despite some design issues I mentioned above, I think Groundhogg is a good product.
 That’s why I renewed for three years last fall.
 I expected to continue using Groundhogg for quite a while.